Meditation: Freeing Yourself From The Confines Of The Ordinary Mind

 People meditate for a variety of reasons, for improving health, enhancing performance, increasing creativity, reducing stress, for religious or spiritual pursuits and the quest for wisdom and freedom from suffering.
 All of these can be accomplished if you meditate daily.
 The basic practice of meditation is deceptively simple: you sit, focus your attention and watch what happens.
 Of course we need to know what’s the best way to sit, what do we focus on and what is there to watch?

 Meditation traditions vary in their answers to these questions.
 Some traditions focus on devotion, some on knowledge, others on mantra and yet others on mindfulness or watchfulness.
 We’ll explore different techniques in the meditation group.
 Choose one that suits you best and practice it regularly.
 There’s an ancient saying, “it’s better to dig one well a hundred feet deep than 10 wells 10 feet deep.”
 Choose a meditation method and stay with it until you’ve tapped into the source of what you’re seeking deep within.
-I practiced meditation for many, many years using the mantra and instructions that my meditation master, Swami Muktananda, gave me.
+I practiced meditation for many, many years using the mantra and instructions that my meditation master gave me.
 That mantra is Om Namah Shivaya, an ancient, extraordinarily powerful Sanskrit mantra that means, “I honor the Divine Within,” within everything and everyone, including yourself.
+Its power lies in the pure Shakti, the pure power of Consciousness that reverberates as Om Namah Shivaya.
+Go beyond the mind’s limitations and dissolve in that infinite Consciousness!

 How best to sit?
 A meditation posture that allows you to sit comfortably erect, steady but not rigid, supports the mind going into meditation rather than sleep.
 You can sit cross-legged in a classic meditation posture, or use a meditation bench for a kneeling posture or use a chair that allows you to sit with your back properly aligned.
 You can also sit on the floor using a wall for back support.
 Once seated, breathe slowly and deeply, allowing the body and the mind to relax and release.
 With every exhalation you rid yourself of toxins and wastes you don’t need.
 With every exhalation allow the body and mind to let go and expel whatever you are best rid of.
 With each inhalation you take in fresh air and nourish your body with its most needed nutrient, oxygen.
 Breathe in deeply and refresh your whole body and mind.
 As you breathe effortlessly, your body has the wisdom to continue to relax and let go more and more deeply, even as you turn your attention toward the object of focus in your meditation practice.